How To Run Docker in Docker Container [3 Easy Methods]

 /var/run/docker.sock

-For example, if you run the following command, it would return the version of docker engine.
+For example, if you run the following command, it will return the version of the docker engine.

 curl --unix-socket /var/run/docker.sock http://localhost/version

-To run docker inside docker, all you have to do it just run docker with the default Unix socket docker.sock
+To run docker inside docker, all you have to do is run docker with the default Unix socket docker.sock

 as a volume.